 (Disclosure: Some of the links below may be affiliate links)

-It is time for a complete review for DEGIRO for 2020.
-I am going to go over all the good things and the bad things about DEGIRO.
+It is time for a complete review of DEGIRO.
+I will go over all the advantages and disadvantages of DEGIRO.

-We are going to see the different account types and the detail of DEGIRO fees.
-I am also going to go over the fees of the broker as well as its limits.
+We will see the different account types and the detail of DEGIRO fees.
+I will also go over the fees of the broker as well as its limits.
 And we will end up with the pros and cons of this service.

-DEGIRO was founded in 2008, so it is a pretty new broker.
+DEGIRO was founded in 2008, so it is a pretty mature broker.
 Their headquarters are in the Netherlands.
-It only opened to the public in 2013, in the Netherlands.
+It only opened to the public in 2013 in the Netherlands.
 They started support for Switzerland in 2016.
-But they are now available for 18 different European countries.
+But they are now available in 18 different European countries.

-Since their inception, in 2008, they have been growing very fast.
+Since its inception in 2008, they have been growing very fast.
 DEGIRO develops all its tools in-house.
 And they are now employing more than 200 people.

 DEGIRO bases its business on four primary values: